It is the process in which the DNA sequence of a gene is copied (transcribed) to form an RNA molecule.

-Transcription in prokaryotes and in eukaryotes requires that the DNA double helix partially unwind in the region of RNA synthesis.
+Transcription in prokaryotes and eukaryotes requires that the DNA double helix partially unwinds in the region of RNA synthesis.

 The unrolled region is called a transcription bubble.
-The transcription of a particular gene always comes from one of the two DNA chains that acts as a template, the so-called antisense chain.
+The transcription of a particular gene always comes from one of the two DNA chains that act as a template, the so-called antisense chain.

 The RNA product is complementary to the DNA template strand and is almost identical to the non-terminal DNA strand, or the sense strand.

-The only difference is that in RNA, all T nucleotides are replaced by U nucleotides; during RNA synthesis, U is incorporated when there is an A in the complementary antisense strand.
+The only difference is that in RNA, all T nucleotides are replaced by U nucleotides; during RNA synthesis, You is incorporated when there is an A in the complementary antisense strand.

-After formation of the pre-initiation complex, the polymerase is released from the other transcription factors, and the elongation is allowed to proceed with the RNA that synthesizes the polymerase in the 5 ‘to 3’ direction.
+After forming the pre-initiation complex, the polymerase is released from the other transcription factors.
+The elongation is allowed to proceed with the RNA that synthesizes the polymerase in the 5 ‘to 3’ direction.

 RNA polymerase II (RNAPII) transcribes most of the eukaryotic genes, so this section will focus mainly on how this specific polymerase achieves elongation and termination.

 Although the enzymatic elongation process is essentially the same in eukaryotes and prokaryotes, the eukaryotic DNA template is more complex.
 When eukaryotic cells are not dividing, their genes exist as a diffuse but still widely compressed mass of DNA and proteins called chromatin.

 The DNA is hermetically packaged around charged histone proteins at repeated intervals.